-- Swaps

 - Plain Vanilla Fixed/Floating Rate Interest Rate and Inflation Swaps Market value of underlying (the notional value of the fixed leg may also be applied)

-- Currency Swap:

-Notional value of currency leg(s)

-- Cross currency Interest Rate Swaps:

-Notional value of currency leg(s)

-- Basic Total Return Swap:

-Underlying market value of reference asset(s)

-- Non-Basic Total Return Swap:

-Cumulative underlying market value of both legs of the TRS

-- Single Name Credit Default Swap:

-Market value of underlying reference asset (the notional value may also be applied)

-- Contract for Differences:

-Number of shares/bonds market value of underlying referenced instrument

-- Forwards - FX forward:

-Notional value of currency leg(s)
+- Currency Swap: Notional value of currency leg(s)

-- Forward Rate Agreement:

-Notional value

-Leveraged exposure to indices or indices with embedded leverage

-A derivative providing leveraged exposure to an underlying index, or indices that embed leveraged exposure to their portfolio, must apply the standard applicable commitment approach to the assets in question.

-Conversion Methodologies - Embedded Derivatives

-4. The following conversion method should be applied to the following non-exhaustive list of financial instruments which embed derivatives.

-- Convertible Bonds:

-Number of referenced shares market value of underlying reference shares delta

-- Credit Linked Notes:

-Market value of underlying reference asset(s)

-- Partly Paid Securities:

-Number of shares/bonds market value of underlying referenced instruments

-- Warrants and Rights:

-Number of shares/bonds market value of underlying referenced instrument delta

-Conversion Methodologies - Non-Standard (Exotic) Derivatives
+- Cross currency Interest Rate Swaps: Notional value of currency leg(s) - Basic Total Return Swap: Underlying market value of reference asset(s) - Non-Basic Total Return Swap: Cumulative underlying market value of both legs of the TRS - Single Name Credit Default Swap: Protection Seller - The higher of the market value of the underlying reference asset or the notional value of the Credit Default Swap.
+Protection Buyer - Market value of the underlying reference asset - Contract for Differences: Number of shares/bonds \ market value of underlying referenced instrument Forwards - FX forward: Notional value of currency leg(s) - Forward Rate Agreement: Notional value Leveraged exposure to indices or indices with embedded leverage A derivative providing leveraged exposure to an underlying index, or indices that embed leveraged exposure to their portfolio, must apply the standard applicable commitment approach to the assets in question.
+Conversion Methodologies - Embedded Derivatives 7.
+The following conversion method should be applied to the non-exhaustive list below of financial instruments which embed derivatives. - Convertible Bonds: Number of referenced shares \ market value of underlying reference shares \ delta - Credit Linked Notes: Market value of underlying reference asset(s) - Partly Paid Securities: Number of shares/bonds \ market value of underlying referenced instruments - Warrants and Rights: Number of shares/bonds \ market value of underlying referenced instrument \ delta Conversion Methodologies - Non-Standard (Exotic) Derivatives 8.
+The following instruments are given as examples of non-standard derivatives with the related commitment methodology to be used. - Variance Swaps Variance swaps are contracts that allow investors to gain exposure to the variance (squared volatility) of an underlying asset and, in particular, to trade future realized (or historical) volatility against current implied volatility.
+According to market practice, the strike and the variance notional are expressed in terms of volatility.
+For the variance notional, this gives:

-- 5. The following instruments are given as examples of non-standard derivatives with the related commitment methodology to be used. - Variance Swaps var iance notional = $$\frac{vega \ notional}{2 \ x \ strike}$$
+$$variance notional = \frac{vega \ notional}{2 \ x \ strike}$$